dobrix13/GNL/README.md

 - **void buf** pointer to buffer to store characters read by the read function
 - **size_t count** maximum number of characters to read

-**:traffic_light: Note.:** a character is equivalent to a 1 byte and a byte is made up of 8 bits therefore a character is made up of 8 bits (1 byte)
+**:heavy_exclamation_mark: Note.:** a character is equivalent to a 1 byte and a byte is made up of 8 bits therefore a character is made up of 8 bits (1 byte)

 We can do something like this to read 20 bytes or 20 characters:
 ```c